Inference for continuous-time long memory randomly sampled processes: Inference for the long-memory parameter

 \section{Inference for the long-memory parameter}

-We still assume in this section that $X_t, t\in\mathbb{R}^+$ is a stationary long memory zero-mean Gaussian process having a spectral density satisfying $H_f$ condition.
+We still assume in this section that $X= (X_t)_{t\in\mathbb{R}^+}$ is a stationary long memory zero-mean Gaussian process having a spectral density satisfying $H_f$ condition.
 Periodogram-based approaches to estimate the long memory parameter $d$ are very popular.
 Often one requires that the underlying process is linear or at least is built on martingale difference innovations.
 The reader is referred to \cite{beran,Gir} for reviews of some recent works on this issue, as well as the book edited by \cite{Doukhan}.
-The next Lemma and its proof show that although it is not a linear process, the sampled process still satisfies important long memory 4th cumulant conditions.
-These 4th cumulant conditions will allow us to show both the convergence of an estimator of the memory parameter $d$ and the estimation of the asymptotic variance, necessary for example to infer the (unknown) average of the original process X.
+The next lemma and its proof show that although it is not a linear process with i.i.d. innovations, the sampled process still satisfies important long memory 4th cumulant conditions.
+These 4th cumulant conditions will allow us to show both the convergence of an estimator of the memory parameter $d$ and the estimation of the asymptotic variance, necessary for example in the inference about the mean of the original continuous time process $X$.